STATE REGIONAL NATIONAL

 National 4-H Conference

-Teens ages 15-18 (on January 1 of the current program year) may apply for this Connecticut State 4-H Award trip by completing the Connecticut 4-H Recognition Form and returning it to their county 4-H Office by the required December due date.
+Teens ages 15-18 (on January 1 of the current program year) may apply for this Connecticut State 4-H Award trip by completing the UConn 4-H Recognition Form and returning it to their county 4-H Office by the required December due date.
 This conference raises the youth voice around issues and concerns facing youth in communities, provides opportunities for youth and adults to work cooperatively around real issues, and gives delegates the opportunity to help provide ideas for future 4-H program directions.
-This is a Connecticut 4-H award trip; all trip expenses are paid by the Connecticut 4-H Program*.
+This is a UConn 4-H award trip; all trip expenses are paid by the UConn 4-H Program*.

 National 4-H Dairy Conference

 Teens 15-18 (on January 1 of the current program year) involved in the dairy or dairy goat projects may apply for this conference by completing the UConn 4-H Recognition Form by their county's May deadline.
 Those nominated at a county level go on to a statewide interview process.
 Those selected as delegates will travel to Madison, WI in September to meet with youth and adults from approximately thirty-five states.
 The conference provides an opportunity for youth to meet with members of the dairy industry and develop a better understanding of the production and marketing of dairy products as well as provide a broad understanding of careers available in the dairy industry.

 4-H Members interested in applying for both National 4-H Congress and National 4-H Conference may do so.
 Priority will be given however, to youth who have not had the opportunity to attend a national 4-H event.

 *costs paid for by the UConn 4-H Program do not include State Night Out, t-shirts, personal expenses, and extra night's stay.